athackst/jekyll-theme-profile/demo/_docs/posts.md

 related_by: "tags or categories"
 ```

-These show up as "related posts" underneth a post.
+These show up as "related posts" underneath a post.

 See [tagging](plugins/tagging.md) for additional features and settings using the `jekyll-tagging` plugin.